-Our research and development expenses consist primarily of license fees, salaries and related employee benefits, costs associated with clinical trials managed by our contract research organizations ("CROs") and costs associated with non-clinical activities, such as regulatory expenses.
+Our research and development expenses consist primarily of license fees, salaries and related employee benefits, costs associated with clinical trials managed by our contract research organizations, or CROs, costs associated with non-clinical activities, such as regulatory expenses, and precommericalization manufacturing development activities.
 Our most significant costs are for license fees and clinical trials.
 The clinical trial expenses include payments to vendors such as CROs, investigators, clinical suppliers and related consultants.
 Our historical research and development expenses relate predominantly to the in-licensing of IV APAP and Omigard and clinical trials for Omigard and IV APAP.
 We charge all research and development expenses to operations as incurred because the underlying technology associated with these expenditures relates to our research and development efforts and has no alternative future uses.